xavierchia/xavierchia.github.io/_posts/2022-01-26-stay-in-touch.md

 Now, how is this email generated?

+With a simple Airtable automation!

 To create an Airtable automation, click on the **Automations** button in the upper right corner.

 {:.centered}
 ![](/images/CleanShot 2022-01-26 at 11.12.16@2x.png){: width="800px" }

-Here’s what my automation for this base looks like.
+Here’s what my complete automation looks like.

 {:.centered}
 ![](/images/CleanShot 2022-01-26 at 14.52.18@2x.png){: width="800px" }